Great Teacher Onizuka

-Due to the popularity of the manga, several adaptations of GTO were created, including a twelve-episode Japanese television drama running from July to September 1998; a live-action film directed by Masayuki Suzuki and released in December 1999; and a 43-episode anime television series produced by Pierrot, which aired in Japan on Fuji TV from June 1999 to September 2000.
+Due to the popularity of the manga, several adaptations of GTO were created, including a 12-episode Japanese television drama running from July to September 1998; a 1999 live-action film directed by Masayuki Suzuki, and a 43-episode anime television series produced by Pierrot, which aired on Fuji TV from June 1999 to September 2000.
 A second live-action series aired in Japan during 2012, and two more in 2014.

 A sequel manga series, titled GTO: 14 Days in Shonan, ran in Weekly Shōnen Magazine from June 2009 to September 2011.
 Another sequel, titled GTO: Paradise Lost, began in Weekly Young Magazine in April 2014.
 Both the anime and manga were licensed in North America by Tokyopop.
 The anime series was re-licensed by Discotek Media in 2012.
 The manga is licensed by Kodansha USA.